 The lighthouse was converted to electric operation in 1969 and automated in 1979.

-All prints include a white border around the photograph that will be signed and inscribed by Cian.
+For unframed prints, all prints include a white border around the photograph that will be signed and inscribed by Cian.
 Your print will order will be Giclee printed on 189gsm matte photo paper using local printers in Cork City, Ireland.